-The four power/trailer sets, 50134-7 etc. arrived on the LMR in 1957.
-They were intended for the Manchester area, but were due to first carry out trials on other parts of the LMR.
+The four power/trailer sets, 50134-7 etc. arrived on the LMR in April 1957.
+They were intended for the Manchester area, but would also carry out trials on other parts of the Region.

-Unfortunately at the end of '57/start of '58 there were no official records of the transfer of sets between Bradford and Darlington.
-But after receiving Rolls Royce sets in November, at least eight 101 cars were sent north on the 21st.
-The 111s arrival also saw the trailers removed from 101 power twin such as 50155/61 and 50156/62, returning them to original formation.
+The delivery of the Rolls Royce resulted in at least eight 101 cars being transferred from Hammerton Street to Darlington on the 21st November.
+Their arrival also saw the trailers removed from 101 power twins such as 50155/61 and 50156/62, returning them to original formation.

-The ten NER sets were introduced on the 2nd March '58 on a new diesel service between Leeds and Barnsley, and many of the Leeds - Castleford and Wakefield - Bradford services were extended to Pontefract and Goole respectively.
+These ten NER sets were introduced on the 2nd March 1958 to a new diesel service between Leeds and Barnsley, and many of the Leeds - Castleford and Wakefield - Bradford services were extended to Pontefract and Goole respectively.
 That date also saw a daily through DMU working between Bradford and Hull and Wakefield and Hull, and dieselisation of the Huddersfield - Wakefield Westgate connections with main-line trains to and from Kings Cross.